Rakeshm1218/rakeshm1218/README.md

-# Hi there! 👋 I'm Rakesh M
+# Hi there! 👋 I'm Rakesh

 I'm a passionate MERN stack developer based in Coimbatore.
 I love building dynamic and interactive web applications using cutting-edge technologies.
 Here's a bit about me: